-Mr Butt previously spearheaded large transformational projects, in collaboration with private and public sectors.
-He worked for General Electric (GE) for over two decades, where he held various senior management positions including President & CEO of GE’s Transportation Business in the Asia Pacific region, provided strategic leadership to have expanded the business footprints.
-Before such role, he also served as President & CEO of GE Lighting Asia and GE Security Asia respectively.
+Mr Butt had previously held leading roles in a number of multinational corporations.
+He had worked for General Electric (GE) for over two decades, where he held various senior management positions including President & CEO of GE’s transportation business in the Asia Pacific region.
+During the time, he was tasked with providing strategic leadership for the expansion of business footprints, spearheading large transformational projects in collaboration with private and public sectors in the region.
+Before such roles, he also served as President & CEO of GE Lighting Asia and GE Security Asia respectively.

 Mr Butt graduated from Winona State University, Minnesota, US, with a Bachelor of Science degree in Business Administration.
-He also received his Master in Business Administration from Kellogg School of Management and the Hong Kong University of Science and Technology.
+He also possessed a Master in Business Administration degree from Kellogg School of Management and The Hong Kong University of Science and Technology.

 Mr Edmond Lai joined the Hong Kong Productivity Council (HKPC) in 2018 to lead the digital transformation, smart manufacturing and Mainland business of the HKPC.
 Mr Lai is an expert in Industry 4.0 (i4.0) and Enterprise 4.0 (e4.0) business transformation, as well as digital product development, with experience in local and overseas market development.